Egyptian Mau

-The Egyptian Mau is a small to medium-sized, short to medium-haired cat breed.
-They are one of the few naturally spotted breeds of domesticated cat.
-The spots of the Mau occur on only the tips of the hairs of its coat.
-It is considered a rare breed.
+The Egyptian Mau is a small to medium-sized, short to medium-haired rare standardised cat breed.
+It bears a solid or spotted tabby coat pattern, which makes the Mau relatively unique as it is one of the few naturally spotted tabby breeds of domesticated cat.
+The spots of the Mau only occur on the tips of the hairs of its coat.